-Therefore, the undersigned may only find an IPV if there is clear and convincing evidence that the respondent intentionally made a false or misleading statement, or intentionally withheld information with the intention to commit an IPV, with regard to the FAP program.
-Thus, the Department must not only prove that the respondent committed an act, but that there was intent to commit the act.
+Therefore, the undersigned may only find an IPV if there is clear and convincing evidence that the Respondent intentionally made a false or misleading statement, or intentionally withheld information with the intention to commit an IPV, with regard to the FAP program.
+Thus, the Department must not only prove that the Respondent committed an act, but that there was intent to commit the act.

-In this case, the Department has established that respondent was aware of the responsibility to report all changes to the Department.
+In this case, the Department has established that Respondent was aware of the responsibility to report all changes to the Department.
 Respondent has no apparent physical or mental impairment that limits the understanding or ability to fulfill the reporting responsibilities.
 However, the undersigned is not convinced that the

-Department has met its burden of proof in providing clear and convincing evidence that the respondent intended to defraud the Department with regard to their FAP eligibility.
+Department has met its burden of proof in providing clear and convincing evidence that the Respondent intended to defraud the Department with regard to their FAP eligibility.

 The burden of proof that the Department must meet in order to prove Intentional Program Violation is very high.
-It is not enough to prove that the respondent was aware of the requirements to report at some point, nor is it enough to prove that the respondent did not report in a timely manner.
-The Department must prove in a clear and convincing manner, that, not only did the respondent withhold critical information, but that the respondent withheld this information with the intent to commit an IPV.
+It is not enough to prove that the Respondent was aware of the requirements to report at some point, nor is it enough to prove that the Respondent did not report in a timely manner.
+The Department must prove in a clear and convincing manner, that, not only did the Respondent withhold critical information, but that the Respondent withheld this information with the intent to commit an IPV.

-In other words, the Department must prove that the respondent did not simply forget to meet their obligations to report, but rather, actively sought to defraud the Department.
+In other words, the Department must prove that the Respondent did not simply forget to meet their obligations to report, but rather, actively sought to defraud the Department.

 The Department has not proven that in the current case.
-Respondent filed an application for FAP benefits on October 22, 2012.
-The respondent's statement of benefits shows that the benefits were used out of state beginning on February 8, 2014.
-There is no indication that respondent applied for benefits while intending to live out of state, or while living out of state.
+Respondent was approved for FAP benefits on August 9, 2013.
+The Respondent's statement of benefits shows that the benefits were used out of state beginning on October 3, 2013.
+There is no indication that Respondent applied for benefits while intending to live out of state, or while living out of state.
+While the Department tried to suggest that Respondent was never a resident of Michigan, and therefore was ineligible for benefits, BEM 220 states that a person is a resident for FAP purposes if they are in Michigan for any reason other than a vacation, including seeking employment.